CherryNetwork/oss-project-template/GOVERNANCE.md

 ## Governance Committee

-The TBD Open Source Governance Committee (GC) has final authority over this project, including:
+The Cherry Open Source Technical Committee (TC) has final authority over this project, including:

 * Technical direction
 * Project governance and process (including this policy)